Shah-Aayush/semester-5-materials/README.md

 # semester-5-materials
-All subjects' material of semester 5 {Computer Science and Engineering - ITNU} is here !
+All subjects' material of semester 5 is here !
+> Courses from Computer Science and Engineering - Institute of Technology, Nirma University.